osu-cass/AP_ItemReviewViewer/README.md

 - Next we will need to select the libraries we will need in our project from tomcat server.
 This can be done by clicking the "+" button under the libraries section of the pop up window that is already open.
 - This will cause the Intellij File explorer to pop up.
 From the explorer navigate to C:\Program Files\Apache Software Foundation\Tomcat 7.0\ and select jsp-api.jar and servlet-api.jar.
 - Click Ok This will cause the Tomcat configuration window to close.
+- Under the tomcat server Settings near the bottom of the window set HTTP port to 8050.

 ### Configuring The deployment
 - Navigate to the Deployment tab